StockNews.com Begins Coverage on NeuroMetrix (NASDAQ:NURO)

-StockNews.com initiated coverage on shares of NeuroMetrix (NASDAQ:NURO – Free Report) in a report issued on Monday.
-The firm issued a sell rating on the medical device company’s stock.
+StockNews.com began coverage on shares of NeuroMetrix (NASDAQ:NURO – Get Free Report) in a research note issued on Tuesday.
+The brokerage set a “sell” rating on the medical device company’s stock.

-NeuroMetrix (NASDAQ:NURO – Get Free Report) last announced its quarterly earnings results on Tuesday, August 6th.
+NeuroMetrix (NASDAQ:NURO – Get Free Report) last released its earnings results on Tuesday, August 6th.
 The medical device company reported ($0.74) EPS for the quarter.
-The business had revenue of $0.77 million for the quarter.
-NeuroMetrix had a negative net margin of 181.04% and a negative return on equity of 41.74%.
+NeuroMetrix had a negative return on equity of 41.74% and a negative net margin of 181.04%.
+The company had revenue of $0.77 million during the quarter.

 About NeuroMetrix